Entropy production bounds for systems running computer programs: General properties of the mismatch cost

 In this equation, $\MMC^*$ is the MMC for the initial distribution that is furthest from the prior distribution in terms of KL divergence, and therefore incurs the maximum MMC.
-As an example, the function $f(x)$ corresponds to average heat flow contributions.
-In many systems, the state space $|X|$ is very small (~$10^2$).
-Whereas, $\max_x\{f(x)\} - \min_x\{f(x)\}$ is of the order of $(k_B T)^{-1} \sim 10^{23}$.
+As an example, consider the case where $f(x)$ represents the average heat flow into the environment when the system starts in state x.
+At sufficiently large scales---particularly in the regime where computational processes operate---these heat flow values are on the order of $(k_B T)^{-1} \sim 10^{23}$, while the size of the state space, $|\X|$, is much smaller, around $10^2$.
+As a result, the difference $\max_x{f(x)} - \min_x{f(x)}$ is typically of the same order, $(k_B T)^{-1} \sim 10^{23}$.
+This implies that, in the worst-case scenario, the MMC contribution to the total cost---given by~(\ref{eq:worst_case_MMC})---can be comparable to the total cost itself.
 While many EP bounds, such as the thermodynamic uncertainty relation and speed limit theorems, offer meaningful insights at the microscopic level, their relevance diminishes at mesoscopic or macroscopic scales.
 In these regimes, where heat generation is substantial and relatively easy to measure experimentally, such bounds capture only a small fraction of the total EP.
 In contrast, Eq.~(\ref{eq:worst_case_MMC}) shows that when $f(x)$ takes large values---corresponding to macroscopic processes---the MMC can contribute significantly to the overall entropy production.

-To illustrate this point, consider Fig.~\ref{fig:simplex_MMC}, which shows how the mismatch cost (MMC) contribution to total EP evolves as the function $f(x)$ is scaled by a factor $k$.
-We use the following stochastic map $G$:

-where $\phi \in [0, 1]$.
-Starting with small, arbitrary values of $f(x)$, increasing the scaling factor $k$ causes the prior distribution induced by $kf(x)$ to shift toward a corner of the 2-simplex.
-This shift reflects increasingly peaked priors.
-Correspondingly, for a typical choice of initial distribution, the MMC becomes a progressively dominant component of the total EP, as demonstrated in Fig.~\ref{fig:simplex_MMC}.

-Next, we examine how the MMC behaves under time coarse-graining.
-This analysis is crucial because MMC lower bounds can be established at various levels of temporal resolution.
-To take an example of Boolean circuits, MMC can be evaluated at the fine-grained level where each gate updates sequentially.
-Alternatively, a coarser time resolution may be adopted, in which groups of gates---such as layers in the circuit---are updated in parallel.
-At the coarsest level, the analysis considers only the initial and final configurations of the circuit.